ballerina-platform/ballerina-release/release-notes/swan-lake-beta2-release-note.md

 #### Improvements

 ##### Database Packages
-Returned type of the stream is now inferred as a second parameter to the query remote method.
+Return type of the stream is now inferred as a second parameter to the query remote method.

 **Previous Syntax**